-- Boots UK managing director Sebastian James said that innovative data sharing between the NHS and community pharmacy could deliver a huge leap forward in early prevention of disease and improved management of long-term conditions. - Forbes reported on the NHS Federated Data Platform, which aims to bring all the data handled by the NHS together into a single source where it can be used to improve decision-making and patient outcomes. - Digital Health published reports on: - o using predictive analytics to make care smarter; - how patient-collated data is supporting evidence-based care; - o maiting lists to help reduce their risk of deterioration; - Institute for Government outlined Government data sharing during the pandemic the benefits and what enabled the change to practices and behaviours. - Forbes reported on the building of the NHS Federated Data Platform arguably the world's largest healthcare data platform.

-• The non-profit legal advocacy group Foxglove flagged upcoming challenges with managing procurement and information governance risks during the selection process for the provider of NHS England's Federated Data Platform (the incumbent was Palantir).
+- Boots UK managing director Sebastian James said that innovative data sharing between the NHS and community pharmacy could deliver a huge leap forward in early prevention of disease and improved management of long-term conditions. - Forbes reported on the NHS Federated Data Platform, which aims to bring all the data handled by the NHS together into a single source where it can be used to improve decision-making and patient outcomes. - Digital Health published reports on: - using predictive analytics to make care smarter; - how patient-collated data is supporting evidence-based care; - a new regional NHS programme is using technology to begin identifying high-risk patients on waiting lists to help reduce their risk of deterioration; - Institute for Government outlined Government data sharing during the pandemic the benefits and what enabled the change to practices and behaviours. - Forbes reported on the building of the NHS Federated Data Platform arguably the world's largest healthcare data platform. - The non-profit legal advocacy group Foxglove flagged upcoming challenges with managing procurement and information governance risks during the selection process for the provider of NHS England's Federated Data Platform (the incumbent was Palantir).